 Janine has been working at her job for the past five years.
 She’s been through a lot with the company, and she’s grown to love and care for her team.
 However, lately, she’s been feeling like it might be time to move on.
+She has been thinking of quitting a job to start a business

 She’s been thinking about all of the other things she could do with her time if she weren’t stuck in a cubicle all day.
 Maybe she could travel more, spend more time with her family, or learn a new skill.
 The thought of quitting her job and embarking on a new adventure is both exciting and nerve-wracking.